 Best for: Daily Fairfield-County-to-Manhattan executive commute and monthly retainer programs anchored at a published $100-per-hour sedan floor with $125, $150, and $175 per-hour Escalade, S-Class, and Sprinter tiers, calibrated to Greenwich hedge-fund principals, Stamford-headquartered Fortune 500 executives, Westport investment-management partners, Darien and New Canaan family-office principals, and the cross-border dual-licensing posture the corridor requires.

 Detailed Drivers operates from 24 Mercer Street in SoHo and reaches +1 888 420 0177 on the corporate retainer booking line.
 The operator carries a 5.0-star rating across 500+ chauffeured rides on file and has been featured in Entrepreneur and Business Insider coverage.
 The published hourly floor is $100, with sedan, Cadillac Escalade, Mercedes S-Class, and Mercedes Sprinter scaling at $100, $125, $150, and $175 per hour and point-to-point flats at $100, $120, $250, and $450 respectively.
-Six-plus years of operating history, NYC-anchored dispatch, and a corporate-account book heavy in hedge-fund and family-office principals position the operator as the NYC-headquartered firm that natively extends into the Connecticut corridor: the same principal who runs Detailed Drivers on the Manhattan side typically retains the same chauffeur arrangement at the Greenwich or Stamford residence, with Greenwich and Stamford pickups a corridor-natural extension of the Manhattan account rather than a separate vendor relationship.
+Operating history dating to 2018, NYC-anchored dispatch, and a corporate-account book heavy in hedge-fund and family-office principals position the operator as the NYC-headquartered firm that natively extends into the Connecticut corridor: the same principal who runs Detailed Drivers on the Manhattan side typically retains the same chauffeur arrangement at the Greenwich or Stamford residence, with Greenwich and Stamford pickups a corridor-natural extension of the Manhattan account rather than a separate vendor relationship.

 Fairfield County pickup discipline runs at the criterion ceiling.
 The dispatch desk holds named-chauffeur pairings against principals across Greenwich, Darien, Westport, New Canaan, and Stamford, with sub-thirty-minute pre-positioning at retainer-grade residential addresses.
 The corridor’s residential-security and pickup-routing patterns — gated drives in back-country Greenwich, the cul-de-sac density in Darien and New Canaan, the privacy-fenced compounds along Westport’s Compo and Beachside corridors, the high-rise and townhouse mix in downtown Stamford — sit inside the chauffeur’s standing route knowledge rather than re-discovered each trip.